qazwsx-11/qazwsx-11/README.md

 # readme.md

-Hi, I'm barely active on github because I'm too lazy to update my repos or contribute, but you can dm me on discord (.qazwsx#9871) where I'm online practically all day.
+Hi, I'm barely active on github because I'm too lazy to update my repos or contribute, but you can dm me on discord (.qazwsx) where I'm online practically all day.
 I know HTML, CSS, Javascript, Python, Java, Kotlin, and C#.
 Although I am not very competent in any of these, you can request me to make a simple program and I'll do it for free if I happen to have enough time.

 Github Stats: